Mori Fadakaran

 “When I came to Shepparton, I didn’t know what to expect, but I’ve never looked back.”

-Mori says the lifestyle in Shepparton has exceeded all expectations.
+Mori said life in Shepparton quickly exceeded expectations.

-“The house, the neighbourhood, the community, it’s calmer, friendlier and more affordable.
+“The house, the neighbourhood, the community, it’s calmer, friendlier and more affordable,” he said.

 “It fits exactly what I wanted.”

-“The support I received from colleagues and the wider community was overwhelming.
+“The support I received from colleagues and the wider community was overwhelming,” he said.

 “I felt looked after, like I was part of a family.”